Adult Nursing BSc (Hons)

 How you'll learn

 The Adult Nursing course uses a wide variety of stimulating approaches to teaching and learning to suit individual learning styles.
-This includes a series of interactive lectures with associated seminars, skills lab activities and practical placements.
+This includes a series of interactive lectures with associated seminars, skills lab activities and practical placements5.
 All modules are mandatory to enable you to exit the programme with the knowledge, values and skills to be able to work within integrated care settings and enhance the delivery of care for service users, their families and carers.

 Gaining experience using simulation across a range of care settings is aimed at building your confidence and knowledge about how to act in these situations.
 You can practise and develop your clinical and interpersonal skills in a safe but realistic environment.
 We also use actors to enhance these experiences in scenarios which include breaking bad news, demonstrating emotional resilience, conflict, aggression, teaching and child protection conferences.